Steely Dan: Pretzel Logic and Katy Lied (1974–1976)

 Guitarist Jeff "Skunk" Baxter left Steely Dan in 1974 when they ceased performing live and began working in the studio exclusively.

 Pretzel Logic was released in February 1974.
 A diverse set, it includes the group's most successful single, "Rikki Don't Lose That Number" (No. 4 on the Billboard Hot 100), and a rendition of Duke Ellington and James "Bubber" Miley's "East St. Louis Toodle-Oo".

-During the previous album's tour, the band had added vocalist-percussionist Royce Jones, vocalist-keyboardist Michael McDonald, and session drummer Jeff Porcaro.
-Porcaro played the sole drum track on one song, "Night By Night" on Pretzel Logic (Jim Gordon played drums on all the remaining tracks, and he and Porcaro both played on "Parker's Band"), reflecting Steely Dan's increasing reliance on session musicians (including Dean Parks and Rick Derringer).
+Session drummer Jeff Porcaro played the sole drum track on one song, "Night By Night", on Pretzel Logic (Jim Gordon played drums on all the remaining tracks, and he and Porcaro both played on "Parker's Band"), reflecting Steely Dan's increasing reliance on session musicians (including Dean Parks and Rick Derringer).
 Jeff Porcaro and Katy Lied pianist David Paich would go on to form Toto.
 Striving for perfection, Becker and Fagen sometimes asked musicians to record as many as forty takes of each track.
 Pretzel Logic was the first Steely Dan album to feature Walter Becker on guitar.
 "Once I met [session musician] Chuck Rainey", he explained, "I felt there really was no need for me to be bringing my bass guitar to the studio anymore".
+Despite this, Becker ended up playing bass guitar on more Steely Dan songs than any other musician, with Rainey coming second.

+For Pretzel Logics tour, the band added vocalist-keyboardist Michael McDonald and Porcaro as a second drummer.
 A rift began growing, with Becker and Fagen on one side and Steely Dan's other members, who wanted to tour (particularly Baxter and Hodder), on the other.
 Becker and Fagen disliked constant touring and wanted to concentrate solely on writing and recording.
-The other members gradually left the band, discouraged by this and by their diminishing roles in the studio.
-However, Dias remained with the group until 1980's Gaucho, and Michael McDonald contributed vocals until the group's twenty-year hiatus after Gaucho.
+Ultimately Becker and Fagen dismissed the other three members and ended Steely Dan as a conventional band, reinventing it as a studio project.
+As a session musician, Dias made sporadic guest appearances on Steely Dan's albums, and Michael McDonald contributed vocals until the group's twenty-year hiatus after 1980's Gaucho, but Baxter and Hodder would never work with them again.
 Baxter and McDonald went on to join The Doobie Brothers.
 Steely Dan's last tour performance before their hiatus was on July 5, 1974, a concert at the Santa Monica Civic Auditorium in California.

 Becker and Fagen recruited a diverse group of session players for Katy Lied (1975), including Porcaro, Paich, and McDonald, as well as guitarist Elliott Randall, jazz saxophonist Phil Woods, saxophonist/bassist Wilton Felder, percussionist/vibraphonist/keyboardist Victor Feldman, keyboardist (and later producer) Michael Omartian, and guitarist Larry Carlton—Dias, Becker, and Fagen being Steely Dan's only original members.
 The album went gold on the strength of "Black Friday" and "Bad Sneakers", but the band members were dissatisfied with the album's sound (compromised by a faulty DBX noise reduction system).
 Katy Lied also included "Doctor Wu" and "Chain Lightning".